rpnlatex v1.4.2

 • They are meant for explanatory text, comments, etc., rather than being standalone math expressions.
 Therefore, they are not required to follow any particular math syntax.

-• They are shown in a roman (non-italic) font and will wrap around to multiple lines if needed.
+• They are shown in a roman (non-italic) font, left-justified (regardless of configuration settings), and will wrap around to multiple lines if needed.

-• They can be concatenated with other text objects or with math expressions using (space) or combined via infix or relational operators.
-Math expressions combined with text objects this way become part of the text and are displayed in a more compact inline format.
+• Text objects can be concatenated to other text objects or to math expressions using (space) or combined via infix or relational operators.

 • Bold and italic words may be entered using **bold** and //italic// syntax.

-Some simple math or text objects, including those entered with math entry or text entry modes, may be brought back into the math or text entry editor for further editing with Shift+Enter.
+Expressions and text objects that were created with math entry or text entry modes may be brought back into the math or text entry editor for further editing with Shift Enter.
+Simple expressions like numbers and variables may also be editable even if they were not created with math/text entry mode.

 Tab Stack Manipulation and Utilities